MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 One such application is the interactive MCI shell attached to bug #20232, comment #10.
 It allows you to send MCI string commands to any device.
 A sample session goes like this:

 $ wine wintest.exe mcishell
-mci.c:891: Type your commands to the MCI, end with Ctrl-Z/^D open z:\home\downloads\super.mid alias m play m from 0 status m position close m
+mci.c:891: Type your commands to the MCI, end with Ctrl-Z/ open z:\home\downloads\super.mid alias m play m from 0 status m position close m
 <- Ctrl-D to end the session in UNIX, Ctrl-Z in DOS

-then in Sibelius, in the menu plaz, tab Setup, there is a small arrow to open plazbacks, and you have to add timidity port 0 tehre is no need to wrap wine with a command and the sound was tested to work in wine
+then in Sibelius, in the menu play, tab Setup, there is a small arrow to open playbacks, and you have to add timidity port 0, unfortunately it must be added after each restart of wine there is no need to wrap wine with a command and the sound was tested to work in wine